-Bayan Lepas is a Malaysian town in the state of Penang, located at the southeastern tip of Penang Island, in the Southwest Penang Island District.
-The Penang International Airport and an eponymous Free Industrial Zone, called the Silicon Valley of the East due to its size, are both located in Bayan Lepas, which was founded in the 19th century.
-Apart from being home to Penang’s airport, below are some of the Bayan Lepas attractions that you should check out.
+Bayan Lepas is a town located at the southeastern tip of Penang Island in Malaysia.
+It is home to the Penang International Airport and Free Industrial Zone, also known as the Silicon Valley of the east.
+If you plan a trip to this town, below are some of the Bayan Lepas attractions you should check out.

 The Fisheries Research Institute Aquarium, also known as the Penang Aquarium, is a world of marine wonders.
-In its darkened aquarium area, which houses a total of 25 fish tanks, you may see some very exotic species such as the moray eel, lionfish, and giant catfish.
-An open-air garden adjacent to the indoor aquarium houses a koi and carp pond, a turtle pool, and other tanks with invertebrates like starfish and anemones, making this one the popular Bayan Lepas attractions among families.
+In its darkened aquarium area, which houses 25 fish tanks, you may see exotic species such as the moray eel, lionfish, and giant catfish.
+An open-air garden adjacent to the indoor aquarium houses a koi and carp pond, a turtle pool, and other tanks with invertebrates like starfish and anemones, making this one of the popular Bayan Lepas attractions among families.

-The Penang War Museum was rebuilt and presented to the public in 2002 as a testament to the city’s sad days.
-As an interesting fact, the 20-acre museum contains historical artefacts such as cannons, as well as military tunnels and munitions bunkers that are nine metres down.
-Some of these tunnels lead all the way to the sea, and they were originally used as submarine access ways, and getting through these passages sometimes necessitates walking or even crawling through extremely small, cramped areas.
-Additionally, there are lots of signposts to lead you through this eerie and large Bayan Lepas attraction’s many structures.
+Among the things that you can find in this 20-acre museum includes historical artefacts such as cannons, as well as military tunnels and munitions bunkers that are nine metres down.
+Some of these tunnels were initially used as submarine accessways, and getting through these passages sometimes necessitates walking or even crawling through tiny and cramped areas.
+On a side note, plenty of signposts lead you through this eerie and significant museum.

-The Queensbay Mall first opened its doors on December 1, 2006.
-With a gross built-up of 2.5 million sq ft and over 1 million sq ft net lettable area, it is currently one of the largest, longest, and most contemporary Bayan Lepas attractions.
-The Mall is just minutes from the Penang Bridge, in the midst of a 73-acre waterfront development.
+The Queensbay Mall first opened its doors on 1 December 2006 and is one of the most prominent and contemporary Bayan Lepas attractions at 2.5 million square feet.
+It is just minutes from the Penang Bridge, amid a 73-acre waterfront development.

-With five levels of retail, it is the most popular shopping location for both locals and tourists.
-Shoppers can enjoy the “low rise walk-thru” arrangement, which spans as long as 500 metres and provides excellent sight of the shop façade and merchandising displays, in addition to a well-planned tenant mix.
-The facility and amenity signage is precisely constructed to improve the shoppers’ convenience and comfort.
+With five levels of retail, it is the most popular shopping location for locals and tourists in Penang.
+The mall layout spans 500 metres and provides excellent sight of the shop façade, merchandising displays, and a well-planned mix of shops.
 The general interior design and lighting are intended to provide a welcoming and secure shopping atmosphere for the entire family.
+The facility and amenity signage are also precisely constructed to improve the shoppers’ convenience and comfort.

-This implies a one-stop shop for all your beauty and wellness requirements.
-Their luxury couples and singles suite rooms provide complete solitude and pampering, with full-sized Jacuzzis or bathtubs, shower facilities, and lavatories.
-A spa night in one of the most tranquil Bayan Lepas attractions will undoubtedly improve the mood and keep you feeling rejuvenated and ready for more vacation after a long day of walking and sightseeing.
+With various services in the rooms that provide solitude and pampering, complete with its full-sized Jacuzzis or bathtubs, shower facilities, and lavatories, this is the perfect one-stop-shop for all your beauty and wellness requirements.
+A spa night in one of the most tranquil Bayan Lepas attractions will improve your mood and keep you feeling rejuvenated and ready for more adventures after a long day of walking and sightseeing.